Be My Witnesses

 we know and have experienced.

 And every Christian is able to do that.

 The Holy Spirit will empower us to do so.

 Reflection & Journal:

-Why is it significant that the Holy Spirit aides us in the task we’ve been given?
+- Why is it significant that the Holy Spirit aids us in the task we’ve been given?